Ross Holmes: Bruce Hornsby and the Noisemakers

 In 2013 Holmes received a phone call from Bruce Hornsby who expressed interest in working with him.
-Holmes became a member of Hornsby’s touring band, the Noisemakers, and from 2014-2017 played fiddle and mandolin on tour and on Hornsby's latest studio release, Rehab Reunion.
+Holmes became a member of Hornsby’s touring band, the Noisemakers, and from 2014–2017 played fiddle and mandolin on tour and on Hornsby's latest studio release, Rehab Reunion.
 Holmes became indispensable to the new sound of the band but left in 2018 when he was invited to become a member of the Nitty Gritty Dirt Band.

 Nitty Gritty Dirt Band

 In Jan 2018, Holmes was invited to join the Nitty Gritty Dirt Band for several shows as a substitute after John McEuen's departure from the band in the fall of 2017.
 After establishing a rapport with the band, Holmes was invited to become a member of NGDB along with Jaime Hanna, son of Jeff Hanna.

 Debut Release

-On Oct 23rd, 2018, Holmes self-released his debut album, "Not Very Good at Winning," a collection of 12 Texas style contest fiddle tunes recorded in 360° sound at Southern Ground Studios in Nashville, TN.
-The album is the first solo unaccompanied recording of Texas style contest fiddle tunes since Eck Robertson recorded in New York City June 30th and July 1st, 1922.
+On October 23, 2018, Holmes self-released his debut album, "Not Very Good at Winning," a collection of 12 Texas-style contest fiddle tunes recorded in 360° sound at Southern Ground Studios in Nashville, Tennessee.
+The album is the first solo unaccompanied recording of Texas-style contest fiddle tunes since Eck Robertson recorded in New York City June 30 and July 1, 1922.